 Why am I writing this guide?

 For quite a while I was defining the Alpha Efficient culture, and what it actually means and represents.
-Over the time, there were some epic posts that are rearranging the approach to productivity from inside out.
-Where everything starts within you, and than unlike GTD, and other productivity methods try to impose a system, than force you to use it.
+Over the time, there were some epic posts that are rearranging the approach to productivity from the inside out.
+Where everything starts within you, and then unlike GTD, and other productivity methods try to impose a system, then force you to use it.

 From personal experience in coaching how to be more productive, I’ve discovered that people react way better if they are assimilating the new habits, bit by bit, rather than trying to make massive change all from once.
 That is why I’ve written 7 Steps To Alpha Efficiency, in order to break down this huge topic, and pick only the most relevant information regarding personal productivity beginners and intermediate alike.
 This article is also a guideline for anyone new to productivity world, and Alpha Efficiency.